yafig/spec/frontend.md

-# Frontend Spec
+# Frontend

-The page will have the following features:
+The page will have the following paths:
 1. Main page at `/` path
 2. Login page at `/login` path
 3. Register page at `/register` path